Genetic Mutation in Extended Amish Family in Indiana Protects Against Aging and Increases Longevity

 “This is the only kindred on the planet that has this mutation,” Vaughan said.
 “It’s a ‘private mutation.’”

-People with the mutation live to be 85 on average, significantly longer than their predicted average lifespan of 71 for Amish in general, which hasn’t changed much over the last century.
+People with the mutation live to be 85 on average, significantly longer than their predicted average lifespan of 71 for Amish in general and which hasn’t changed much over the last century.

 A toddler bumps her head, bleeds too much and almost dies

 Shapiro tested the parents and siblings of the girl and found more affected individuals.
 A family tree was drawn to determine who else might be affected.
-Over time, several hundred members of the extended family tree have been tested, leading to the identification of 12 patients with the bleeding disorder and many others (about 96) who carried the single changed gene.
+Over time, several hundred members of the extended family tree have been tested with 12 patients identified with the bleeding disorder and many others (about 96) who carried the single changed gene.
 To date, about 10,000 individuals are included in this family tree spanning many generations.

 PAI-1 has an important role in the regulation of the part of the human blood clotting system that helps to dissolve clots once formed.
 When people are missing PAI-1, they have increased breakdown of clots and abnormal bleeding that is associated with heavy menstrual bleeding, bleeding with pregnancy and ovulation, dental work, injury and trauma.